apache/mina-sshd/docs/sftp.md

 the value of the `sftp-auto-follow-links` configuration property (default=*true*).

 **Note:** the property is consulted only for cases where there is no clear indication in the standard how to behave for the specific command.
-E.g., the `lsetstat@openssh.com` specifically specifies that symbolic links should not be followed, so the implementation does not consult the aforementioned property.
+E.g., the `lsetstat@openssh.com` command specifically specifies that symbolic links should not be followed, so the implementation does not consult the aforementioned property.

 ## Client-side SFTP